 Okay, seriously, if you're one of those "I'm too evolved to own a TV" types that seem to have taken over around here, I am SO not your guy.
 For the record, "I don't watch TV" is a little dated as a smug humblebrag.
 First of all, there are some amazingly smart well-made programs on these days as there always have been.
 Second, watching television shows on Netflix counts as watching television -- I'm not sure how so many people convinced themselves otherwise.
 Third, "not owning a TV" doesn't amount to much if you can't go two minutes without checking your phone (which is, in my opinion, a far more contemptible modern vice).

-I would really like to get out and do more than I'm doing.
-There are so many great things I pass up on because I don't have someone to tag along.
-Being outdoors is great!
-I love baseball (oh, my poor Giants), live music in small places and barbecued hamburgers.
+I love baseball and can't wait for next season.
+Spring training, anyone?
+I'm also tossing around the idea of a multi-city ballpark tour this summer.
+I enjoy live music in small places, barbecued hamburgers and trying to figure out what's going on.
 Vegas is always a fun getaway and I'm comped anytime at the Las Vegas Hilton.
 I've always had a thing for staying in hotels (I think it's because they make the bed for me) and love trying new restaurants.
 Why are there no good delis up here?!
 I enjoy cooking - I'm no gourmet but I can make just about anything I want.

 I'm a major nightowl -- I'm always up too late for my own good.
 If the knowledge is trivial and useless I probably know it but am definitely capable of having an intelligent conversation.
-I'd like to travel more around the U.S. and I try to take a nice lay-on-the-beach vacation every year (Mexico, Jamaica, etc).
 I have a lot of good friends in L.A. and I try to get down there often.